Military marine mammal: Training

 The dolphins and sea lions are trained by five teams of the Navy's Marine Mammal fleet members.
 One team specializes in swimmer detection, three teams in mine location, and another team in object recoveries.
 The quick-response goal of this fleet is to mobilize a team and be on site within 72 hours.
-Dolphins are trained much as police dogs and hunting dogs are.
+Dolphins are trained much like police dogs and hunting dogs are.
 They are given rewards such as fish on correct completion of a task.
 Dolphins are trained to detect underwater mines and enemy swimmers and then report back to their handlers.
 Rumours that dolphins had been trained to kill divers have been denied by the US Navy, which claims that training dolphins to fight or kill humans is impossible.

 Retired US Admiral Tim Keating claimed that military dolphins could be used to detect mines in the Strait of Hormuz, after Iran threatened to close the waterway in January 2012.

 Israel

-On Monday, January 10, 2022, Hamas, through a report by "Al-Quds", suspects Israel of using dolphins for the purpose of targeting Hamas dive fighters.
-Similar accusations were made against Israel in August 2015 when Al-Quds claimed to have sources regarding another incident of a cetacean fighter, equipped with a remote control, a camera, and a weapon that can fire harpoon-type projectiles.
+On January 10, 2022, Hamas, through a report by Al-Quds, suspects Israel of using dolphins for the purpose of targeting Hamas dive fighters.
+Similar Israel-related animal conspiracy theories were stated in August 2015 when Al-Quds claimed to have sources regarding another incident of a cetacean fighter, equipped with a remote control, a camera, and a weapon that can fire harpoon-type projectiles.

+Harm to animals

+Ric O'Barry, a former U.S. Navy and civilian trainer of marine mammals, writes that the dolphins complied with their training program only to obtain food.
+Once they became full, they would no longer be obedient.
+To prevent this and potential escapes, the navy installed anti-foraging devices that prevented dolphins from fully opening their mouth to feed in the oceans.
+He also believes that deploying dolphins during war would cause the enemy to attack all dolphins that it comes across, because there is no way to tell a friendly dolphin from a hostile one.